DigiWill-dhbw/Documentation/Testplan/Test-Plan.md

 ## 4. Outline of Planned Tests

 ### 4.1 Outline of Test Inclusions
+Unit testing the Java backend and ui testing of the Web frontend.

 ### 4.2 Outline of Other Candidates for Potential Inclusion
+Stress testing the application might be potential test cases but these are not in scope of our testing process yet.
 ### 4.3 Outline of Test Exclusions
+N / A
 ## 5. Test Approach

 ### 5.1 Initial Test-Idea Catalogs and Other Reference Sources